dxncrv/folio/README.md

 - **Layout inheritance**: Canvas layout for experimental projects
 - **Isolated routing**: Each canvas project is self-contained

-See "Design System Recommendations" section below for expansion guidelines.

 ## License

 See [LICENSE](LICENSE) file.

 ---

-*Built with ❤️ using SvelteKit 5*